Improved DIQKD protocols with finite-size analysis: Main protocol

-To describe the length of the final key, we first need to introduce some notation and ancillary functions.
+We now present our main theorem, giving the length of the final key as a function of the number of rounds and the desired security parameters.
+To do so, we need to introduce some notation and ancillary functions.
 First, we require an function $\lin_\p$ satisfying some properties we now describe.
 Consider any tripartite quantum state $\rho_{\bar{A}\bar{B}\bar{E}}$, and suppose there are two possible binary-outcome measurements (indexed by $x$) on register $\bar{A}$, and similarly two binary-outcome measurements (indexed by $y$) on register $\bar{B}$.
 Let $w$ be the probability of winning the CHSH game (with uniform inputs) for these measurements on the state $\rho_{\bar{A}\bar{B}}$.
 Let $\hat{A}_x$ be a register that stores the result if measurement $x$ is performed on register $\bar{A}$ and noisy preprocessing (Step~\ref{step:NPP}) with bias $\p$ is then applied to the outcome.
 We require $\lin_\p$ to be an affine function such that for any choice of $\rho_{\bar{A}\bar{B}\bar{E}}$ and measurements, we have

 (The factor of $1/2$ arises from the input distributions in the protocol.)
 We give details on how to obtain such a bound in Sec.~\ref{sec:1rndbnd} (in principle, the $\p=0$ case could also be obtained from the results of~\cite{SGP+21}).
 Given such a function $\lin_\p$, we then define the affine function